Skip to main content

 7. Move the contents of the {version.number} directory into the /Tomcat/webapps directory img

-8. Now you can start the server by navigation to /Tomcat/bin
+8. Now you can start the server by navigating to /Tomcat/bin

 • On Windows, run the startup.bat batch file

-• On Linux, run the startup.sh shell shell script
+• On Linux, run the startup.sh shell script

 9. The Java RESTful engine is now hosted on the Tomcat server under the root address you used during the Tomcat setup.
 Read the next section to see what to do with the Fluent RESTful Engine license key